 If you want to up the ante with your furniture flipping business, you could consider creating a website to sell your pieces.
-You can start a website for a couple of hundred bucks per year, but it gives shoppers the opportunity to browse your products any time of day.
+You can start a website for a couple of hundred bucks per year or less, but it gives shoppers the opportunity to browse your products any time of day.

 Anyone with a social media account can consider offering their items for sale as a regular post.
 If you have a large following, or numerous friends and family, they can reach out to you directly on the platform to make an offer for your furniture.

 How to Sell Used Furniture for Cash